fardeen9983/Django_Blog/README.md

  When no profile image is added for an user we can specify the default image by placing the image of same name in MEDIA_ROOT directory.

+---
+## Django Signals
+We can configure signals to respond to events such as model instantiation and perform some operation based on that.

+One entity is responsible for sending signals. like a USer model when it is created can cause a signal generation.
+Similarly a function will act like a reciever to this signal and performs some task.

+After defining the signals, recievers and senders we need to register them in apps.py file of the app as a part of ready function of the app config class.